 Potato leek soup is a dish with a chicken stock base flavored with herbs.
 Leeks sauteed in butter or fat are added, as are boiled chunks of potato.
 In some versions, the soup stock contains a small amount of heavy cream or crème fraiche, as well.
 This soup provides a range of nutritional benefits.

 Regularly ingesting more fat than necessary for your bodily functions may result in obesity, as well as an increased risk of medical conditions such as diabetes and heart disease.
-Saturated fat is particularly dangerous; consume no more than 15 g per day.
-A serving of potato leek soup has up to 2 g of saturated fat.
+Saturated fat is particularly dangerous; consume no more than 15 grams per day.
+A serving of potato leek soup has up to seven grams of saturated fat.

-Be sure to include at least 130 g of carbohydrates in your meal plan each day -- they serve as your body's main source of energy, breaking down into glucose for fuel.
-The carbohydrates in this soup are primarily complex carbohydrates, which digest slowly, which helps promote even energy levels throughout the day, rather than a quick spike.
+Be sure to include at least 130 grams of carbohydrates in your meal plan each day — they serve as your body's main source of energy, breaking down into glucose for fuel.
+The carbohydrates in this soup are primarily complex carbohydrates, which digest slowly and help promote even energy levels throughout the day, rather than a quick spike.

 When possible, pair a cup of this soup with a protein-rich sandwich or a salad containing proteins such as chicken or shrimp.
 You may also add protein to the soup itself in the form of tofu or turkey.
-Protein also serves as an energy source for your body, and it also helps you body make and repair cells and tissues.
+Protein also serves as an energy source for your body, and it helps your body make and repair cells and tissues.